isomerpages/gb-assist/pages/solutionrepo/solution750.md

 ---
-title: Rockbell Human Resource Management System Version 3 - Package (5 users - unlimited employees)
+title: Million Accounting and Stock Control System Version 3 - Package (1 User with Peppol Ready Web-based Access)
 permalink: /productivity-solutions-grant/solutionrepo/solution750
 ---

 #### Description

-The solution streamlines HR processes by integrating with Payroll and is able to add on E-Leave, E-Claim, E-Documentation modules for a holistic system.
-Automation of personnel tracking enables SMEs to better track and manage staff attendance, which minimises the chance of miscalculation and unnecessary disputes.
-Its attendance feature enables SMEs to capture real-time work progress efficiently for better management of manpower deployment and utilisation for multiple sites.
+Million Accounting Software is a full-fledged accounting system with a user-friendly interface that is simple to use and enables easy generation of all necessary financial reports with minimum accounting background required.
+These reports include Profit & Loss, Trial Balance, Balance Sheet and GST reports.
+Million Accounting supports Multi-Company and Multi-Currency and has four modules : Accounting, Stock, Invoicing and Payroll.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Rockbell_HRS_Annex_3_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Rockbell-Million_Annex_3_CR_wef_13April_2020_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria